Dez2018/DezInTJUT/README.md

 # DezInTJUT
-My name is De Zhang, I am working in Tongji University and have main research in contact stress between the ballast and subgrade.
+My name is De Zhang, I am working in Tongji University as Ph.D candidate and have main research in contact stresses between the ballast and subgrade.